NetickNetworking/NetickDocumentation/articles/replay.md

 Sandbox.Replay.Record.SetReplayMetadata(metaDataByteArray);
 ```

-The data here can be in a JSON format, for instance.
-When collecting this metadata, you can use `Sandbox.Replay.Record.FrameIndex` to determine the current replay frame being recorded.
+When getting this data, you can use `Sandbox.Replay.Record.FrameIndex` to determine the current replay frame being recorded.
 This allows you to associate metadata precisely with a specific moment in the replay timeline.

 ---